 Deciding between a fixed rate and variable rate student loan will depend on your particular situation and comfort with risk.
 To simplify what choosing between the two means: When you choose a variable rate, you are betting that interests rates won’t rise substantially during the repayment term.
 If you choose a fixed rate, you are betting that rates will increase.

 How To Choose Variable vs Fixed Rate

 Fixed rate student loans means that the interest does not change throughout the term of the loan.
 Variable rate student loans mean the interest will fluctuate based on the rate index or other underlying benchmark.

 The bad news is that we can’t choose for you on the question of variable vs fixed rate student loans.
 When it comes to federal student loans, you have no choice; your rate will be fixed.
 For private student loans, it really comes down to a matter of personal preference and your willingness to accept risk.
 A variable rate may be lower in the short term, but increase over your repayment period.

 An advantage of a variable rate student loans is that the interest is typically lower than a fixed rate student loan.
 A disadvantage is that this rate may increase over time.
 It may be hard to predict when or if the rate could go higher.

 It could exceed the fixed rate option you were presented when you borrowed the loan at any time–now or along the course of repayment.
 A fixed rate loan eliminates the guess work, but could cost you a lot more in interest than a variable rate loan whose rate does not increase substantially over the course of repayment.
 The best advice we can offer is to compare your options and make a choice that feels right for your particular situation.

+You may refinance your student loans into one loan.
+With refinancing, you may be able to switch your interest rate between fixed or variable rates.
 If you need more help deciding, we always encourage borrowers to seek the help of a financial planner or other qualified professional.